LatinoLib/LSqrLib/ReadMe.txt

 Software Version
 ----------------

-Version 1.1, July 2008.
+Version 1.2, June 2010.

 Requirements
 ------------

-The solution (.sln) and project (.csproj/.vcproj) files provided in this package were created in Visual Studio 2005.
-With some manual work it is possible to compile the software in Visual Studio 2003 as well.
-The executable in the Bin folder was compiled with VS 2005; .NET Framework 2.0 is thus required to execute it.
+The solution (.sln) and project (.csproj/.vcproj) files provided in this package were created in Visual Studio 2008.

 LSQR Windows DLL
 ----------------

-The LSQR DLL binaries are contained in LSqrDll\Bin\x86 and LSqrDll\Bin\x64 (.dll [and .lib for VS 2005]).
+The LSQR DLL binaries are contained in LSqrDll\Bin\x86 and LSqrDll\Bin\x64 (.dll [and .lib for VS 2008]).
 The C++ header file is contained in LSqrDll\Src (LSqrDll.h).
-The VS 2005 solution file is contained in LSqrDll\Src (LSqrDll.sln).
+The VS 2008 solution file is contained in LSqrDll\Src (LSqrDll.sln).

 LSQR.NET
 --------

-The LSQR.NET examples are contained in LSqrDllTest\Bin\x86 and LSqrDllTest\Bin\x64 (LSqrDllTest.exe).
 The C# wrapper is contained in LSqrDllTest (LSqrDotNet.cs).
 To see how LSQR is supposed to be used in C#, take a look at LSqrDllTest\Program.cs.
-The VS 2005 solution file is contained in LSqrDllTest (LSqrDllTest.sln).
+The VS 2008 solution file is contained in LSqrDllTest (LSqrDllTest.sln).